rwlloyd/stupid-mobility-adapter/ReadMe.md

 https://lastminuteengineers.com/handling-esp32-gpio-interrupts-tutorial/

 This would currently be controlled by the ps3 controller inputs, allowing the user to select different control methods while keeping the ablilty to contol the platform in case of emergencies or testing.

+### ESP acts as a radio control reciever

+### Servo Input to Flight Controllers

+### Ros Input control

+Here we are at a point where I need external input.
+HOw do people want to control all of this?